lgbt-foundation/whitepaper/whitepaper.md

 As a result, Hornet is the only private company to be invited as Founding Member of the United Nations Global HIV Prevention Coalition<sup>launch-5</sup>, side by side with 30 nations and NGOs such as the Bill and Melinda Gates Foundation.

 With this background, Hornet found that the recent innovations in blockchain could offer huge benefits for the whole LGBT community.
-It funded the initiation of the LGBT Token project with substantial budgets and rallied partners and advisors to secure its successful launch.
+It funded the initiation of the LGBT Token project with substantial budgets and rallied partners and advisers to secure its successful launch.

 ` GRAPHIC: MORE LAUNCH PARTNERS TO BE ANNOUNCED SHORTLY `